SANTOS, Lúcia Maria Matos Silva

-Assuming that human beings develop through the relationships they establish with their environment, Philippe Perrenoud (2001) sees capacities not as a path, but as an adaptive consequence of man to his living conditions.
-Thus, each person, in a different way, would develop capacities aimed at solving problems related to overcoming a circumstance, such as knowing how to orient themselves on the way back home from a reference point, which mobilizes pedagogical recognition capabilities; know how to build tools, which stimulates skills, that is, students with SEN alone need to walk the same as the so-called“normal”, in a way of uniting family, teacher and school so that both make a connection, that is, student, family and school partnership.
+Assuming that human beings develop through the relationships they establish with their environment, Philippe Perrenoud (2001), sees capabilities not as a path, but as an adaptive consequence of man to his living conditions.
+Thus, each person, in a different way, would develop skills aimed at solving problems related to overcoming a circumstance, such as knowing how to orient oneself on the way back home from a reference point, which mobilizes pedagogical recognition skills; knowing how to build tools, which stimulates skills, that is, students with SEN alone need to walk the same as the so-called “normal”, in a way to unite family, teacher and school in a way that both make a connection, that is, student partnership , family and school.

 The school is an institution that transmits the scientific and technical knowledge that will allow the individual to play a role in the productive apparatus, however, the school has another essential function: linking social norms, to notions of basic ethics and ideals of society, it will be this whole set of acquisitions that will facilitate the social insertion of the individual.
 Thus, the family will need the support and collaboration, fundamental, of the school in this process of integration and socialization of the individual.
 This support will be more required when it is a child considered “different” (GALLO; ALENCAR, 2012).